 Welcome to Chepstow Coffee Concerts, a monthly series of professional standard recitals performed by superb musicians.
 The concerts take place on the third Friday of each month (except January) 11am-12 noon at St Mary’s Priory, Upper Church St, Chepstow NP16 5HA.
 We are so lucky to have fantastic singers and instrumentalists give of their talents and time to raise money for the future generation of musicians through the Karl Daymond Bursary Fund.
 The concerts also help support the work of the Chepstow Priory Friends who are active in repairing and maintaining this beautiful Priory Church.
-We apply a ‘donations, please pay what you can’ policy for our concerts.
+We apply a ‘donations, please pay what you can’ policy for our concerts (cash only).
 Tea/Coffee/Biscuits and ‘chat’ are available before and after each concert.

 If you would like to be added to the mailing list to receive a monthly of reminder of who is performing, please email jaynepiano@aol.com